awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-examples.md

 }]}
 ```

-### CloudTrail Insights Event Log Example<a name="insights-event-example"></a>
+### CloudTrail Insights event log example<a name="insights-event-example"></a>

 The following example shows a CloudTrail Insights event log\.
-An Insights event is actually a pair of events that mark the start and end of a period of unusual write management API activity\.
+An Insights event is actually a pair of events that mark the start and end of a period of unusual write management API activity or error response activity\.
 The `state` field shows whether the event was logged at the start or end of the period of unusual activity\.
 The event name, `UpdateInstanceInformation`, is the same name as the AWS Systems Manager API for which CloudTrail analyzed management events to determine that unusual activity occurred\.
 Although the start and end events have unique `eventID` values, they also have a `sharedEventID` value that is used by the pair\.
 The Insights event shows the `baseline`, or the normal pattern of activity, the `insight`, or average unusual activity that triggered the start Insights event, and in the end event, the `insight` value for the average unusual activity over the duration of the Insights event\.
-For more information about CloudTrail Insights, see [Logging Insights Events for Trails](logging-insights-events-with-cloudtrail.md)\.
+For more information about CloudTrail Insights, see [Logging Insights events for trails](logging-insights-events-with-cloudtrail.md)\.

 ```
 {